Diocese of Alexandria in Louisiana: 1800 to 1850

-After the Louisiana Purchase of 1803, this region because part of the new United States.
+France in 1800 regained control of the colonies it surrendered to Spain in 1763 with the signing of the Third Treaty of San Ildefonso.
+However, three years later, the French Emperor Napoleon Bonaparte sold these colonies to the United States in the Louisiana Purchase.
+Louisiana was now part of the United States.

 In 1817, the St. Xavier Chapel was constructed in Alexandria, its first Catholic facility.
+In 1826, the Vatican suppressed the Diocese of Louisiana and the Floridas, replacing it with the Diocese of New Orleans.
+The Alexandria area would remain part of the Diocese of New Orleans, succeeded by the Archdiocese of New Orleans, for the next 27 years.

 In 1829, a priest named Martin of Avoyelles visited Catholics living along the Red, Black, and Ouachita rivers in Louisiana.
+In 1834, St. Francis Xavier parish replaced its chapel with a wooden church; it later became the first cathedral of the diocese.
 By 1840, John Timon, then prefect apostolic of the Republic of Texas, was making regular visits to missions in northern Louisiana.

 During this time period, a Dominican priest from Louisville named O'Brien was visiting Catholics living along the Mississippi River every year.
-These Catholics periodically drifted on barges to New Orleans to have the priests there bless their marriages and baptize their children.
+These Catholics periodically drifted on barges to New Orleans to have the priests there bless their marriages and baptize their children.The Sisters of the Sacred Heart opened a convent and school at Natchitoches in 1847.